sorayaormazabalmayo/tuf-on-ci-repository-corrections/docs/REPOSITORY-INITIALIZATION-AND-MAINTENANCE.md

-# TUF-on-CI Repository Maintenance Manual
+# TUF-on-CI Repository Initialization and Maintenance Manual

 This page documents the initial setup of a TUF-on-CI repository as well as the ongoing maintenance.